ayushkumarbhadani/TicTacToe/README.md

 # TicTacToe
-A Tic Tac Toe game made with HTML, CSS, JavaScript for single player
+A Tic Tac Toe game made with HTML, CSS, JavaScript for single player.